-In addition to OMS103HP and OMS302, our success could also depend on the successful commercialization of our third PharmacoSurgery product candidate, OMS201 for use during urological procedures.
+Our success could also depend on the successful commercialization of our third PharmacoSurgery product candidate, OMS201 for use during urological procedures.
 We have not obtained regulatory approval to market OMS201 for any indication in any jurisdiction and we may never be able to obtain approval or, if approvals are obtained, to commercialize OMS201 successfully.